EnriqueCS/O3-Shitty-Code/README.md

 We are choosing the RISC-V instruction set because it is open-source, well-documented, and widely supported, making it an ideal choice for our out-of-order processor implementation.

 [Read More - RISC-V Reference](https://www.cs.sfu.ca/~ashriram/Courses/CS295/assets/notebooks/RISCV/RISCV_CARD.pdf)

+## Intuitive Approach: Start with the Decode Stage

+The **decode stage** in a RISC-V processor interprets the fetched instruction and prepares it for execution.
+It breaks down the instruction into key fields:

+- **Opcode** – Determines the instruction type (ALU, load, store, branch, etc.).
+- **rs1, rs2** – Source registers.
+- **rd** – Destination register.
+- **func3, func7** – Function codes specifying the exact operation (e.g., `ADD` vs. `SUB`).
+- **Immediate (imm)** – Constant value used in certain instructions (e.g., offsets, branch targets).

+Starting with decoding provides a clear foundation for building the execution pipeline efficiently.